Academic Programs

 Accounting Subplan

 Professionals in accounting and business administration must possess the skills to process and accurately interpret large volumes of financial information.
-Lake Region State College's Accounting and Business Administration program combines the two closely linked fields to provide students with a broad understanding of finance, management, and marketing.
+Lake Region State College's Accounting and Business Administration program combines finance, management, and marketing.
+It provides students with a broad understanding of business.

-This curriculum is tailored for students seeking a two-year degree to enter the workforce or those planning to pursue a baccalaureate degree in business administration or accounting.
+The curriculum is for students seeking a two-year degree to enter the workforce.
+It also suits those planning a baccalaureate in business administration or accounting.
 The curriculum provides a broad background while introducing essential courses in specialized areas of study.

 Management Subplan